greenm01/ec4x/docs/ec4x_specs.md

 Fighter squadrons deploy to their player's respective Task Force as independent squadrons.

-Fleets that are cloaked, and remain undetected, may continue traveling through jump lanes in a contested star system.
+Fleets that are cloaked, and remain undetected in accordance with Section 2.4.3, may continue traveling through jump lanes in a contested star system.
 Otherwise the fleet will join their player's respective Task Force for battle.

-Starbases and Spacelift units are screened behind the Task Force during combat operations and do not engage.
+Spacelift Command ships are screened behind the Task Force during combat operations and do not engage.

-## 5\.3 Retreat

-A Task Force may retreat from combat only after the first round of combat, in accordance with their ROE, and between rounds thereafter.
-The ROE is fixed at the beginning of combat and through all subsequent rounds.

-A retreating Task Force will fall back to their original fleet formations and flee to the closest non-hostile star system.

-### 5\.3.1 Starbases

-Starbases never retreat from a solar system because of their massive size.
-They are too slow to maneuver.

-Refer to Section 5.5 for handling orphaned assets if a Starbase is abandoned by a fleeing Task Force.

-### 5\.3.2 Fighter Squadrons & Spacelift Units

-Orphaned fighter squadrons are scuttled if there is no carrier capacity available during a retreat.

-Space Marines never surrender and self-detonate their troop transports.

-ETACs rejoin their surviving escort fleets.
-If the fleet was destroyed or the ETACs were unescorted before hostilities, they are captured as spoils of war.

-This section is null and void if Section 5.3.1 is in effect.
+Starbases remain in reserve to protect the colony from blockaid and direct attack, and do not join a Task Force for combat in open space.
+If a fleet has direct orders to guard a Starbase, they will also remain in reserve.

 ## 5\.4 Space Combat